-Support departments: to manage in an effective way personnel and resources, internal communication, legal support, policy analysis and advice, resource mobilisation, advocacy and outreach to external interlocutors and reforms.
+Support departments: to effectively manage personnel and resources, internal communication, legal support, policy analysis and advice, resource mobilisation, advocacy and outreach to external interlocutors, and reforms.

 3.2.
 Expected results and main activities

 The main result of the operation is expected to be the sustained delivery of essential public services to Palestine refugees.